Learning Constrained Distributions of Robot Configurations with Generative Adversarial Network: APPENDIX

 \subsubsection{Static stability cost}

 To achieve static stability, the center of mass (CoM) projection on the ground should fall on the support polygon formed by the feet.
 We approximate this polygon by a rectangle surrounding the feet.
-The lower and upper limit of the horizontal CoM values, $(\bm{l}_{b}, \bm{l}_{u})$, are given by this rectangle.
-The cost is given as
+The lower and upper limit of the horizontal CoM values, $(\bm{l}_{l}, \bm{l}_{u})$, are given by this rectangle.
+Similar to the joint limit cost, the cost residual for the static stability is given as